CodeableSystems/react-solana-nftmint/README.md

 * rpc: devnet/mainnet URL
 * creators: array of pubkeys (total shares must sum up to 100)
 * mintPrice: how much you take
-* priceReceiver: pubkey that receives the SOL
+* seller: pubkey that receives the SOL
 * symbol: any symbol (keep it short)
 * royalty: 500 equals 5%